Pioneer Football League (Bangladesh)

 Pioneer Football League (পাইওনিয়ার ফুটবল লিগ), also known as the Bangladesh Pioneer Football League, is an age-level league and also the sixth-tier of Bangladeshi football organised by Bangladesh Football Federation.
 The semi-finalists of the competition are promoted to the Dhaka Third Division Football League.
-As the tournament is considered to be the lowest level of Bangladeshi football, so the number of participants is unlimited as well as any club is able to send an application to participate in the tournament.
+As the tournament is considered to be the lowest level of Bangladeshi football, there is no limit on the number of teams that can participate and any club can apply to join the tournament.

 History

 The league unofficially started on 29 April 1980.
 A total of 160 teams participated in the qualifiers, from which 80 teams got a chance in the final stage.
 But the tournament was not registered as the Bangladesh Football Federation did not determine a champion and runner-up team.
 The Pioneer League officially started in 1981.
 In its first edition the league was inaugurated by the Speaker of the National Assembly (MNA), Shamsul Huda Chaudhury.

 on September 24, 1983, the then FIFA President João Havelange inaugurated the league at the Dhaka Stadium.
 The next few editions saw the league being inaugurated by Prime Minister's Khaleda Zia and Sheikh Hasina.